cgtaylor1/jennytutorial/README.md

 "My guess it has something to do with the info message that the branch is ahead of origin/master by 1 commit.
 Not sure how this happened and not sure how this can be fixed?"

+"An extra push is always required in order for the commit to work"